-You should prepare a formal job application that asks prospective employees: * Their Full Name * Their Permanent Address * Their Phone Numbers * Their Education * Their Complete Employment History * Their References This information gives you a better picture of who you are dealing with.
+You should prepare a formal job application that asks prospective employees the following: Their full name, their permanent address, their phone number/s, their education, their complete employment history, and their references.
+This information gives you a better picture of who you are dealing with.
 You should also indicate on the application that providing false information can lead to dismissal.

 Ask Probing Questions

 You should carefully review the job application and during the in-person interview ask about any gaps in employment.
 An employee might have any number of innocent explanations such as attending school, changing career goals or caring for a family member.
-However, gaps in employment could also signify: * Inability to Keep a Position. * Sudden Dismissal for Non-Innocent Reasons.
-Or * Prison Time.
+However, gaps in employment could also signify issues such as an inability to keep a position, sudden dismissal for non-innocent reasons, or prison time.
 But, you might be wrong in your evaluation.
 Maybe the employee is not as guilty as you might think or as innocent as you have concluded.
 Hence, you should have another person whom you trust interview the employee, as well.

 Double Check References and Previous Employers